KowsarAtz/scipy-interface/README.md

 x_4>=0
 x_5>=0
 ```
-2. Then you run the "test.py" script with your input-file name as argument for viewing the results:
+2. Then you run the "main.py" script with your input-file path as argument for calculating and viewing the results:
 ```
 $python main.py ./in.txt